-Survey of movements and trends from World War II to the present, including abstract expressionism, musique concrete, minimalism, etc. General studies: L/HU.
+spring Survey of movements and trends from World War II to the present, including abstract expressionism, new music, minimalism, etc. General studies: L/HU.

-IAP 306 Extended Traditions in Drawing (3)
+IAP 306 Extended Traditions in Drawing (3) fall in even years

 Exploring alternative methods of rendering the drawn image.
 Emphasis on incorporating other art forms to inform students' individual work.
+Fee.

-IAP 310 Women in Art (3)
+IAP 310 Women in Art (3) fall

 Cultural, historical, and social issues relating to the seeming scarcity of women artists and changing social contexts for women artists.
+Cross-listed as IAS 310.
 Prerequisite: ENG 101 (or 105).
 General Studies: HU.

-IAP 321 Music Composition I (3)
+IAP 321 Music Composition I (3) fall in even years

 Study and implementation of specific compositional theories and procedures.
 May be repeated for credit as topics vary.
+Fee.

-IAP 322 Multitrack Digital Recording (3)
+IAP 322 Multitrack Digital Recording (3) spring in odd years